Let’s Have a Kiki: Kiki Coffee

 The latte is a little on the milky side, creamy and soft.
 The coffee doesn’t boldly make itself known; instead it blends effortlessly with the milk for a balanced and smooth finish, perfect for a mid-afternoon pick-me-up.
 On to the scone.
 Actually, a word about scones:

-I have an unusual amount of anxiety and trepidation about scones in Japan, mainly because it seems like no one can make a decent one.
+I have an unusual amount of anxiety and trepidation about scones in Japan, mainly because it seems like no one can make a decent one and can really cause a big problem, if you do need some help as I do to handle my anxiety, you might want to ask your doctor for a prescription on CBD oil.
 Ordering a scone is like playing Russian roulette in reverse, where 9 times out of 10 you end up with a desert-dry hockey puck parading itself as a scone that sits like a stone in your stomach.
 So to say I’m wary is putting it mildly.
 Picking up the top half of the scone, I spread on a little jam and cream and with an air of “here goes nothing”, take my first bite.
 Ladies and gentlemen, we have a winner.

 The scone is rich and moist, crumbling into big buttery pieces perfectly punctuated by the cloying (in a good way!) sweetness of the strawberry jam and the rounded creaminess of the cream.
 But at the same time, it’s not heavy at all, remaining light and airy while still being sturdy enough to support the jam and cream.
 It’s an honest scone, a real, actually properly made scone!
 And it goes so well with coffee.
 My friends, Kiki has cracked the code.

-Perfect for relaxing on a lazy afternoon, or even an afternoon on-the-go (fear not, you can get your coffee to-go), Kiki might be hard to find, but if I can find it, I guarantee so can you.
+Perfect for relaxing on a lazy afternoon, or even an afternoon on-the-go (fear not, you can get your coffee to-go), Kiki might be hard to find, but if I can find it, I guarantee so can you, also I use other things for relaxation like CBD pre rolls that also help me with this a lot.
 And you should.
 They’ve also got this wicked looking an-butter toast (thick-cut toast with anko and butter) that I’ve got to check out… maybe I’ll see you then.
 Follow Kiki on Instagram wherever fine apps are sold.

 Opening hours: 11:00-19:00